Mushroom poisoning happens when a child eats a mushroom that has poisons (toxins).

 Early symptoms can include feeling sick, stomach cramps, vomiting, and watery or bloody diarrhea.
 Some mushrooms can cause hallucinations and euphoria.
 If your child has any of these symptoms, call your healthcare provider or go to the nearest emergency room right away.
 All poisonous mushrooms cause vomiting and belly (stomach) pain.

 The healthcare provider may talk with a mushroom expert to help figure out what type of mushroom your child ate.
 It’s important to collect the mushroom that your child was eating to help your provider figure out what type of mushroom it is.

 The healthcare provider will check your child's vital signs and watch them closely for a period of time.
-He or she will look for severe symptoms and signs of complications of mushroom poisoning.
+They will look for severe symptoms and signs of complications of mushroom poisoning.
 There is no specific antidote for mushroom poisoning.
 Treatment focuses on easing symptoms.

 It is important to teach your child never to eat any mushrooms or plants while playing outdoors.

 If you think your child ate a wild mushroom, call the poison control number (800-222-1222) right away.
-Or call your healthcare provider or go to the nearest emergency department.
+Or call your healthcare provider or go to the nearest emergency room.

 Unless you are an expert, it’s hard to tell a poisonous mushroom from one that is not.

 Early symptoms of mushroom poisoning can include feeling sick, stomach cramps, vomiting, and watery or bloody diarrhea.